Oktosha/codam-minishell/.github/pull_request_template.md

 feat(#ISSUE_NUM): Heredoc signals
 ```

-If you created a feature set title to
+If you created a fix set title to

 ```
 fix(#ISSUE_NUM): Heredoc signals